 What career can you have?

 Throughout your degree you will complete career and skills related modules, encouraging you to think about what career you would like and what skills you will need.
-Our second-year modules - My Career: Working It Out, and Public History: Uses and Abuses - will help you to develop strategies for building successful careers after graduation.
+Our second-year module Going Public: Presenting the Past, Planning the Future gives you the opportunity to consider your future career options.

 Our graduates have a broad range of transferable skills, including the ability to think clearly and critically, to communicate with confidence and work effectively both individually and as part of a team.
-Our graduates are valued by employers for their research, analytical, teamwork and communication skills; 96% are in work or further study within six months of graduating (DLHE survey, 2016-17).
+Our graduates are valued by employers for their research, analytical, teamwork and communication skills.
+96% of graduates from the Department of History are in work or further study within six months of graduating (Destinations of Leavers from Higher Education survey, 2016-17).

 Recent employers have included The British Museum, The Football Association, The House of Commons, Marks and Spencer, MI5, Morgan Stanley and Siemens Financial Services.